schepedw/active_record_basics/README.md

 * [This](http://guides.rubyonrails.org/active_record_validations.html) is a guide for Active Record Validations

+* If you get super stuck, there is a branch on this repo called `dans_solution`.
+It's not entirely finished, but will be an excellent start
 * I didn't know how to do active record without rails, there's a pretty good tutorial for it [here](http://blog.flatironschool.com/post/58164473975/connecting-ruby-active-record-without-rails)